NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

  images are split into 5.000 training images, 2.000 validation images, and 2.000 test images.
 Each split has an equal amount of corridor and intersection images.

-### Network
+### Network Structure and Training
 The network is structured into three convolutional layers, each followed by a pooling layer to abstract the features.
- After the main layers, the network hs a layer to flatten the information.
+ After the convolution layers, the network has a layer to flatten the extracted information.
 During training a 50% dropout is used to counteract the limited variety of the dataset.
 Finally, two fully connected layers processes the information and produce the final prediction value.

-Two networks are trained, one with the normal perspective images, and one with the equirectangular images.
+Two networks are trained, one with the normal perspective images, and one with the equirectangular images for comparison.
 The training was conducted for 60 epochs, which took approximately 1h 15min.

 ![](../notes/img/intersectNet_0831-0849_Accuracy.png)
 ![](../notes/img/intersectNet_0831-0849_Loss.png)